-Masked and gloved, Italy joins nations creeping out of lockdown
+Italy joins nations warily leaving lockdown amid fears of 'second wave'

 “This past week saw the amazing coincidence of the publication of the deepest quarterly economic decline in the Western world in almost 100 years and the conclusion to the strongest monthly equity rally in more than 30 years,” said Erik Nielsen, chief economist at UniCredit.

-Escalating tensions between the United States and China over the origin of the pandemic drove down stock markets and oil prices on Monday as investors feared a new trade war.
+Escalating tensions between the United States and China over the origin of the pandemic drove down stock markets and oil prices on Monday as investors around the world feared a new trade war.

 U.S. Secretary of State Mike Pompeo said on Sunday there was “a significant amount of evidence” that the virus emerged from a laboratory in the Chinese city of Wuhan.
 He did not provide evidence or dispute an earlier U.S. intelligence conclusion that the virus was not man-made.

-An editorial in China’s Global Times, run by the ruling Communist Party’s official People’s Daily, said he was “bluffing” and called on Washington to present its evidence.
+An editorial in China’s Global Times said he was “bluffing” and called on the United States to present its evidence.

-Additional reporting by Gavin Jones in Rome, Steven Scheer in Tel Aviv, Tarek Amara in Tunis, Tom Perry in Beirut, Jonathan Cable in London, Sam Holmes and Jane Wardell in Sydney, Doina Chiacu in Washington; Writing by Pravin Char; Editing by Nick Tattersall
+Additional reporting by Crispian Balmer in Rome, Steven Scheer in Tel Aviv, Tarek Amara in Tunis, Jonathan Cable in London, Sam Holmes in Sydney, Jonathan Allen in New York and Doina Chiacu in Washington; Writing by Pravin Char; Editing by Nick Tattersall